 Within any industrial plant, there is a concern about energy consumption.
 Monitoring the instantaneous natural gas mass flow rate coming into the plant is critical because it provides information about the plant’s natural gas demand.
-The conventional billing meter only reports consumption over a fixed period of time (i.e. monthly).
-Whereas, a thermal mass flow meter monitors the flow rate, as well as consumption; thus, it provides real-time feedback about plant upset conditions, peak demand, inefficiencies and wasted energy.
+The conventional billing meter only reports consumption over a fixed period (i.e., monthly).
+Whereas, a thermal mass flow meter monitors the flow rate, as well as consumption; thus, it provides real-time feedback about plant upset conditions, peak demand, inefficiencies, and wasted energy.

 ISO 50001 and Energy Management

 The Plant Manager, Maintenance Manager, Six Sigma Manager, or Results Engineer all benefit from the readily available information that comes from a gas line, of an independent mass flow meter, entering the plant.
 Furthermore, the newly promulgated ISO 50001 standards define the best practice for energy management, and a rate flow meter in series with the billing flow meter can play a big role.

 Gas Flow Measurement